djplaner/moodle-mod_bim/README.txt

-INTRODUCING BIM - for Moodle 2.4
+INTRODUCING BIM - for Moodle 2.5
 =======================

-A Moodle (2.4) Activity module that manages the process of students maintaining an individual learning journal using their choice of blog (or other RSS/ATOM generating service).
+A Moodle (2.5) Activity module that manages the process of students maintaining an individual learning journal using their choice of blog (or other RSS/ATOM generating service).

+*2.5 Specific changes*

+Initial move to using nested tabs for the coordinator/marker interface.
+Pre-cursor to more work later

+*More information*

 Any known issues (including future functionality plans) are recorded on github here https://github.com/djplaner/moodle-mod_bim/issues